jtom38/Chainsaw/docs/Functions/Get-CurrentLineNumber.md

 ```

 ## DESCRIPTION
-Use this in debuging where a message came from.
+Use this in debugging where a message came from.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Invoke-ChainsawMessage `
+Invoke-ChainsawMessage -Debug -Message "What line number is this?" -LineNumber $(Get-CurrentLineNumber)
 ```

--Debug \`
-    -Message "What line number is this?" \`
-    -LineNumber $(Get-CurrentLineNumber)

 Get-CurrentLineNumber